Art and Design: Graphic CommunicationA Level • Level 3

 Careers & Progression

-On successful completion of this course you will have the opportunity to progress onto a wide range of degree courses at university.
-Specialist subject areas could include graphic design, fine art, illustration, product design as some examples.
+On successful completion of this course you will have the opportunity to progress onto a wide range of degree courses at university; these may include Graphic Design, Illustration, Animation, Advertising or Media related.

 Extra curricular activities

 There are plenty of activities and visits to take part in that will help you achieve your ambitions.
-Past visits have included: • Art galleries visits to London, Liverpool, Manchester, The Yorkshire Sculpture Park, Harrogate Knit and Stitch, Platform Gallery Clitheroe and visiting local Historical sites gain an insight into how the skills developed during the course can apply to a working environment.
-There is also an opportunity to go on residential trips which have been in various locations such as Paris and London.
+Past visits have included: Gallery visits to London, Liverpool, Manchester, The Yorkshire Sculpture Park, Harrogate Knit and Stitch, Platform Gallery Clitheroe.
+There are also opportunities to go on residential trips, recent locations include Paris, Rome and London.
 You will also benefit from a wide range of guest speakers to enrich the curriculum.